-- Crystalline silicon (c-Si); the most widely used substrate material is made from purified solar-grade polysilicon feedstock and come in the form of mono- or multicrystalline silicon wafers.
-Monocrystalline solar cells are made from wafers sliced from a high purity monocrystalline silicon cylinder-shaped ingot while multicrystalline solar cells are made of wafers sliced from square blocks of casted silicon where the monocrystalline grains are in the range of 5-50 mm in size.
-Silicon based solar cell technology is expected to dominate the world market for decades due to significant cost and performance advantages (Ref 1, 2, 3 & 5). - Thin film solar cells, where the semiconducting absorber layer can be an made of materials like amorphous/microcrystalline silicon (a-Si/μc-Si), Cadmium telluride (CdTe) or Copper Indium Gallium (di)Selenide (CIGS), are deposited on the solar module glass cover in a micrometre thin layer.
+• Crystalline silicon (c-Si); the most widely used substrate material is made from purified solar-grade silicon and come in the form of mono- or multi-crystalline silicon wafers.
+Currently more than 90 pct. of all PV modules are wafer-based divided between multi- and mono-crystalline with a 60:40 share of the market size (this division is expected to level out towards a 50:50 ratio over the coming years, Ref.
+3 & 13).
+This technology platform is expected to dominate the world market for decades due to significant cost and performance advantages (Ref 1, 2, 3 & 13).

+- Thin film solar cells; where the absorber can be an amorphous/microcrystalline layer of silicon (a-Si/μc-Si), Cadmium telluride (CdTe) or Copper Indium Gallium (di)Selenide (CIGS).
+These semiconductor materials are deposited on the top cover glass of the solar module in a micrometre thin layer.
 Tandem junction and triple junction thin film modules are commercially available.
-In these modules several layers are deposited on top of each other in order to increase the efficiency. - Monolithic III-V solar cells, that are made from compounds of group III and group V elements (Ga, As, In and P), are often deposited on a Ge substrate.
-These materials can be used to manufacture highly efficient multi-junction solar cells that are mainly used for space applications or in Concentrated PhotoVoltaic (CPV) systems.
+In these modules several layers are deposited on top of each other in order to increase the efficiency. - Monolithic III-V solar cells; that are made from compounds of group III and group V elements (Ga, As, In and P), often deposited on a Ge substrate.
+These materials can be used to manufacture highly efficient multi-junction solar cells that are mainly used for space applications or in Concentrated Photovoltaic (CPV) systems.
 CPV mainly utilises the direct beam component of the solar irradiation, which is not decisive under Danish conditions.
 Dye-Sensitized solar Cells (DSC) and Polymer/Organic Solar Cells; are emerging technologies where significant research activities are among others currently addressing efficiency and lifetime issues.
-These cells are currently not considered candidates for grid-connected systems.

-Perovskite material PV cells; Perovskite solar cells are in principle a DSC cell with an organo-metal salt applied as the absorber material.
+These cells are expected to develop into commercial products by 2020-2030 (Ref.
+3), but are currently not considered candidates for grid-connected systems.
+The general view on polymer/organic solar cells has been, and still is, that they are suited for low-demanding applications (typically recharging of batteries) but will face challenge in large-scaled, grid-connected installations.
+This view is, however, presently questioned as a consequence of significant R&D achievements in recent years; breaking of the 10pct. efficiency limit (achieved for small laboratory cells) and a demonstration of large-scale power production with a competitive energy payback and prospects for cost competitiveness. - Perovskite material PV cells; Perovskite solar cells are in principle a DSC cell with an organo-metal salt applied as the absorber material.
 Perovskites can also be used as an absorber in modified (hybrid) organic/polymer solar cells.
 The potential to apply perovskite solar cells in a multi-stacked cell on e.g. a traditional c-Si device provides interesting opportunities.
 Perovskite-based solar cells have, under lab conditions, shown a remarkable progress over the years when rated with respect to efficiency.
+Within five years the efficiency has increased quite significantly from about 5 pct. to almost 20 pct.
 The perovskites potential is, however, paired with serious concerns related to their toxicity.
 The best perovskite absorbers contain soluble organic lead compounds that are toxic and environmentally hazardous at a level that calls for extraordinary precautions.
-Therefore, the perovskite's health and environmental impact shall be analysed before they eventually are considered as a viable absorber material in solar cells.
-Furthermore, challenges in industrial scale manufacturing are presently not solved.
-It is currently uncertain when this type of PV cells will be commercially available.
+Therefore the perovskite's health and environmental impact shall be analyzed before they are eventually considered as a viable absorber material in solar cells.
+Furthermore challenges in industrial scale manufacturing are presently not solved.

-In addition to PV modules, a grid connected PV system also includes Balance of System (BOS) consisting of a mounting (fixed tilt or tracking) system, dc-to-ac inverter (central or string), cables, monitoring/surveillance equipment and for utility scale PV power plants also transformers and park controller.
+In addition to PV modules, a grid connected PV system also includes Balance of System (BOS) consisting of a mounting system, dc-to-ac inverter(s), cables, combiner boxes, optimizers, monitoring/surveillance equipment and for larger PV power plants also transformer(-s).